Hugi-R/wplace-archive-world-map/README.md

 - Ingest and store map tiles from archives into an indexed SQLite DB.
 - Incremental ingest, called `diff`, to save on storage.
 - Merge and process tiles for various zoom levels.
-- Serve tiles via an HTTP server using minimal CPU. [wplace.eralyon.net](https://wplace.eralyon.net/) run on a single core of an Intel Celeron J4005
+- Serve tiles via an HTTP server using minimal CPU. [wplace.eralyon.net](https://wplace.eralyon.net/) runs on a single core of an Intel Celeron J4005.
 - A simple map web page served by the tile server.

 ## Getting Started